+44 2081 444 580

 Transfer Time Nosy Be Airport to Marina: 20 mins

-Madagascar Boating Holiday Tips
+Madagascar Yacht Charter Tips

 On day one, you’ll arrive at the base in Nosy Be.
 With its name meaning “Big Island”, markets for provisioning are plentiful.
+Hell-ville has a large market where you can find seafood, meats, and produce in a very authentic environment.
+Shampion is also another supermarket where you will find all you need for your trip, and they will accept visa payment.

 If you plan to visit local establishments, you’ll need to make sure you have cash on you as debit and credit cards are usually only accepted in larger hubs.
 The currency in Madagascar is the Malagasy Ariary.
+Euros, US dollars, or GBP can easily be exchanged at money changing facilities and banks in Antananarivo, or even within the airport.
+Yacht4Less recommends exchanging currencies ASAP before you head to more rural destinations.

 Be on the lookout for the famous ylang-ylang (e-lang-e-lang) tree growing in Nosy Bee, which is used in the making of essential oils for perfumes, and pay a visit to the distillery which is also a zoo.